chipzx92/DataEngineeringI320/docs/presentations/Superset/index.md

 * Out of the box support for nearly any SQL database or data engine
 * A lightweight semantic layer for quickly defining custom fields and metrics

-When you login to Superset, you should see a webpage that looks like this:
+When you login to Superset (https://superset.dei320.net), you should see a webpage that looks like this:

 ![Superset Login](./images/superset_login.png)